-This guidance has been written in response to the Changes to the Schools Admission Code; Government consultation response, October 2014.
+This guidance has been written in response to the Schools Admission Code 2014.
 The guidance aims to assist Governing Bodies of Aided schools, Foundation schools and Academies in developing admission policies that are clear, objective and fair.
 Part 1 provides the contextual and theological discussion about how admission policies should reflect the purposes of the Church of England in education.
-Part 2 identifies the practical matters that Governing Bodies should take into account when reviewing and determining their admissions policy.
+Part 2 identifies the practical matters that Governing Bodies should consider when reviewing and determining their admissions policy.
+Part 3 sets out key guidance from the Code.
+Part 4 deals with the important issue of defining Church membership.

-The Governing Bodies of Church of England Voluntary Aided schools, Foundation schools and Academies should ensure that they consult the Diocesan Director of Education, colin.hopkins@lichfield.anglican.org when revising their policies regardless of whether they are a stand-alone or multi academy trust.
+The Governing Bodies of Church of England Voluntary Aided schools, Foundation schools and the Trustees of Academies Trusts should ensure that they consult the Diocesan Director of Education (education@lichfield.anglican.org) when revising their policies.

-The Admissions policies of Church of England schools should be:-
+The Admissions policies of Church of England schools should be: -